The Nine Days: Shabbat Chazon

 The last Shabbat preceding Tisha B'Av is traditionally called Shabbat Chazon ("Sabbath [of the] Vision"), after the first words of the Haftarah read on this day.
 According to Biblical tradition, the prophet Isaiah prophesied about the looming destruction of the first Jewish Temple in Jerusalem and the subsequent punishment that God would mete out to the Jewish people, mainly their exiles in the Jewish diaspora.

 Eighth of Av

 The eighth day of Av is called Erev Tisha B'Av (the eve of the Ninth of Av).
-It is customary to eat a large meal early in the afternoon, and then to have the Seudah HaMafseket ("cut-off meal") right before sunset.
+It is customary to eat a large meal early in the afternoon before Mincha services, and then to have the Seudah HaMafseket ("cut-off meal") right before sunset.

 The Seudah HaMafseket resembles the meal of a mourner.
 The custom is to eat cold, hard-boiled eggs or lentils with bread and water.
 Only one cooked food may be eaten.
 The bread is dipped in ashes.
 Those who are eating sit on the ground or on low chairs, as they will during the night and morning of Tisha B'Av, and do not converse with each other.

 If the Eighth of Av falls on a Shabbat or Friday, the Seudah HaMafseket is not eaten.